 The dialog and display options allow you to show and hide features in the application.

 - In Smart Map Search, check the Show Smart Map Search Intro Page to display.
 Click Save.

 - In Business and Facilities Search, check the Show Credit Use for exporting to Excel or sharing to ArcGIS Online to display.
 Check the Include industry descriptions in search results table to include the Industry Description column in the Business and Facilities Search results table.

 - In Suitability analysis, check the Show Suitability Analysis Intro Page to display.
 Click Save.

 - In Custom Data, check the Show Custom Data Intro Page to display.
 Click Save.

 You can set defaults for the borders and labels that appear on your map.
-These will vary depending on the country you've selected in Settings.
+These will vary depending on the country or area you've selected in Settings.

 - In General > Maps > Boundaries, click on the area to set defaults.